Bakaler/Bakaler/README.md

 Scientific Calculator -- Python
 Utilizing tools I have learned over the past year and a half, I have made a scientific calcualtor that has a front facing GUI, works through an EBNF, live parses equations (and completes incomplete ones), implements a plethora of functionalites, and breaks down to promote futher growth and scalabilty.

+SmallSH - C
+Small unix shell that runs on linux, able to handle user input, and works with processes.

 Kuba -- Python
 The first project I build, this program mimics a 2 player game of kuba.
 Is this project good?
 No. But it shows just how far I have come and how much further I can go